rudra101/Scripts/README.md

-A one place for all the scripts used for dissertation projection 2020-21.
+A one place for all the scripts used for dissertation project from 2020-21.

+Wishing everything goes well.